CarmineCodes/sftp-script-for-offsite-backup/README.md

 3: What port is being used for ssh
 4: Where your ssh key is stored

+### Generating SSH Key Pair

+We need to generate a ssh key pair so we can connect the two machines for ssh access for the sftp script to work simpler.
+This can be done with the below commands.

+    ssh-keygen -t rsa

+This generates the keys, you can use a passphrase if you want to but is not needed unless you have a public facing machine.
+Take note of the directory that the keys are being stored, it’ll be needed for later on.

+Now we need to send the key to the remote machine and this will be done with the below command:

+    ssh-copy-id user@machine_b_ip

+Put a root user for user and the public ip for machine_b-ip

+It will ask if the ssh signature is correct and then it will pass they key and you can now ssh into the second machine from machine a without a password.
+You can test it with the below command.

+    ssh user@machine_b_ip

 ### Setting up the script

 In a directory of your choice (mine is in the /home/your user directory) make a file and name it backup.sh